valtech-sd/RabbitMQ-To-EventHub-Shovel/README.md

 ## Environment Variables Explained

-The `app/conf/shovel.env `file is used to control all the parameters and secrets for the app.
-Details about the parameters can be found in shovel.env.template`.
-You'll want to copy `shovel.env.template` and fill in the details you need, or just download one for your setup from 1password if available.
+The `app/conf/shovel.env` file is used to control all the parameters and secrets for the app.
+Details about the parameters can be found in `shovel.env.template`.
+You'll want to copy `shovel.env.template` and fill in the details you need, or just download one for your setup from 1password for existing environments.
 Example key: `P331 Staging Analytics Info`

 Additionally, control the behavior of the app corresponding to your run method by consulting to the `How to run the app` section below.